PathwayCommons/ncbiutils/README.md

 ## License

-`pubmedfetch` was developed by Jeffrey Wong.
+`ncbiutils` was developed by Jeffrey Wong.
 It is licensed under the terms of the MIT license.

 ## Credits

-`pubmedfetch` was created with [`poetry`](https://python-poetry.org/).
+`ncbiutils` was created with [`poetry`](https://python-poetry.org/).
 It leans heavily on [Bio](https://biopython.org/docs/1.75/api/Bio.html).